zammad/zammad-user-documentation/basics/service-ticket/settings/group.rst

    This user belongs to only one group (“Users”).

-So where do I come in?
+So Where Do I Come In?
 ----------------------

 If you belong to more than one group,